AleksandarKostovic/LightningQ/README.md

 ## Documentation

-Please see `/doc` directory, where you will find a paper that explains how the idea came to be and how it works.
+Please see `doc` directory, where you will find a paper that explains how the idea came to be and how it works.